What Are Macros and How To Count Them

 Once you have estimated your calorie needs using an online calculator like this one...

-Start by focusing on hitting your calorie targets with your normal food choices.
-Identifying your high calorie foods and those that don’t keep you feeling full.
+Start by focusing on hitting your calorie targets with your normal food choices, and identifying your high calorie foods and those that don’t keep you feeling full.

-As a very general rule, if your diet is 80% unprocessed foods and 10-20% ‘junk’ then you should be able to have a nice balance between health and enjoyment (but try not to fit in junk for the sake of it).
+Here's my personal rule of thumb: If your diet is 80% unprocessed foods and 10-20% ‘junk’ then you should be able to have a nice balance between health and enjoyment (but try not to fit in junk for the sake of it).
+Portion control matters here too.

 Once you have a solid foundation and can track this accurately, then start to tweak your macronutrient ratios for your goals.

-That's where pairing the best low carb fiber supplement you can find with a quality multivitamin comes into play.
-Then, you can focus on more on the macronutrients you need, like protein.
+That's where pairing the best low carb fiber supplement you can find with a quality multivitamin such as Performance Lab NutriGenesis Multi comes into play.
+Then, you can focus more on the macronutrients you need, like protein, while aiming for at least 25-38 grams of fibre per day (depending on age and sex) as a sensible baseline for health.

 Protein + fat + macros to suit